102AMIT/OTP_Login_Auth_api/README.md

 So if you want to run this code on your machine you need two thing node_module and dotenv file for that .

-For node_module : Type on terminal - > npm install OR npm i
+For node_module : Type on terminal - > npm install OR npm i ✔

-For dotenv : Create a .env file in local machine And you need to assign DB_URL :"Here you need to provide local or any cloud url whatever you want"
+For dotenv : Create a .env file in local machine And you need to assign DB_URL :"Here you need to provide local or any cloud url whatever you want"✔

-So let's look on folder structure And tech tack One by One I also Provide the Routes of the api With Images :
+So let's look on folder structure And tech stack One by One I also Provide the Routes of the api With Images :

 ***********************************************************************************************************

-Folder Structure :-
+Folder Structure :-😉😉😉😉😉😉😉😉😉😉

 1 . controllers :- All the business Logic writting here.
 2.  database    :- Here i connect my database *(Here you need to provide Your database Url).